 The layout shown here is intentionally spaced out for clarity.
 Your own circuit can be condensed to fit on standard breadboards or a custom PCB.

-Either build the game from source, or copy the
+Either build the game from source — whichever of the two versions you need for your chosen hardware — or copy the

 My Phantom Slayer code is licensed under the MIT licence.